madskjeldgaard/cookiecutter-quark/README.md

 3. Save the file (press wq)
 4. Reload your .bashrc file: `source ~/.bashrc`

-Now, you can type `quark` in your terminal, hit enter and start the cookiecutter program.
+Now, you can type `quark` in your terminal, hit enter and start the cookiecutter program to create your badass new quark.